Badboy-Luo/geometric-phase-kilauea/README.md

 4. **simulation/** – SPECFEM2D parameter files for numerical simulations for Δη.

 ## Example dataset
-We provide an example dataset of **cross-correlation functions (CCFs)** for review purposes.
+**We provide an example dataset of cross-correlation functions (CCFs) for review purposes**.
 Download link: [https://www.dropbox.com/scl/fi/ddnweorh0vijm0b8j1rtm/CCFs.zip?rlkey=o0csef8qsesl1rifr4zljbxv2&st=m1v8hjms&dl=0]

-This dataset is intended for demonstration and reproducibility of the code package.
+  --This dataset is intended for demonstration and reproducibility of the code package.
-It can be directly processed using the script `eta.py` located in the **eta/** folder.
+  --It can be directly processed using the script `eta.py` located in the **eta/** folder.
-Running this script with the example data will reproduce the 2018 Δη time series shown in Figure 2 of the manuscript.
+  --Running this script with the example data will reproduce the 2018 Δη time series shown in Figure 2 of the manuscript.

 ---